bem/bem-components/common.blocks/radio-group/radio-group.en.md

 # radio-group

-A `radio-group` block is a set of dependent switches – radio buttons (a `radio` block).
+`radio-group` block is a set of dependent switches – radio buttons (`radio` block).
 It is used for a single option selection from the list of options.

-On a web page, a `radio-group` block will be rendered to a `<span>` HTML element, with nested set of a switches (radio buttons).
+On a web page, `radio-group` block will be rendered to `<span>` HTML element, with nested set of a switches (radio buttons).

 ## Valid block's attributes